Leerink Partners Sticks to Their Hold Rating for Radius Health (RDUS)

-Leerink Partners analyst Geoff Porges maintained a Hold rating on Radius Health (RDUS) today and set a price target of $24.00.
-The company’s shares closed last Friday at $20.60.
+Leerink Partners analyst Geoff Porges maintained a Hold rating on Radius Health (RDUS) on May 7 and set a price target of $24.00.
+The company’s shares closed last Thursday at $20.15.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Radius Health with a $27.33 average price target, which is a 34.8% upside from current levels.
-In a report released today, H.C.
+Currently, the analyst consensus on Radius Health is a Moderate Buy with an average price target of $27.33, representing a 30.1% upside.
+In a report issued on May 10, H.C.
 Wainwright also reiterated a Hold rating on the stock with a $25.00 price target.

 See today’s analyst top recommended stocks >>